masterytrade/fishing-bot/README.md

-# fishing-bot-1.1.0.
+# fishing-bot
-New update: stat's section and update checker.
+New update: works with new RC update.